 Chicago Acupuncture Services

 Jade Path concentration areas include chronic pain, women’s health, digestive conditions, stress and anxiety, sleep disorders, and cosmetic facial rejuvenation.
+Acupuncture is also great for preventative maintenance and keeping the body healthy BEFORE illness occurs.

 Acupuncture, the best know therapy of Chinese Medicine, is the placement of small, sterile, disposable needles into the body at specific points for treatment of health problems.
 Chinese medical theory describes Qi, or energy, that flows through pathways in the body.
 These pathways are like rivers in that they have a natural flow to them and when the flow is obstructed, pain, illness, and other ailments occur.